How to Test Your Thyroid (4:34)

-2. Eat less of these foods; they slow your thyroid because they block your thyroid and your medication from producing thyroid hormone properly, especially when eaten raw.
+2. Eat less of these foods; they slow your thyroid because they prevent it from producing thyroid hormone properly, especially when eaten raw.
 Cooking these foods inactivates their anti-thyroid properties.
 These foods are called goitrogens, which are chemicals that lower thyroid function.
 Eat these foods sparingly or only once every four days:

 - Cauliflower (Any vegetable that falls into the broccoli family is a goitrogen and shouldn’t be eaten more than twice a week if you have hypothyroidism.)

 - Pine nuts